The Best Dill Cultivars for all Your Needs

 Fastest Growing Dill Cultivars

-Teddy Dill (Anethum graveolens 'Teddy'): Similar to Fernleaf dill, Teddy is another excellent choice for container growing due to its small stature (12 to 18 inches) and fast growth.
-It also produces abundant, closely packed leaves.
-A good choice for baby leaf production, too.
+Teddy Dill (Anethum graveolens 'Teddy'): Similar to Fernleaf dill, Teddy is another excellent choice for container growing (12 to 18 inches) and fast growth.
+It also produces fine, closely packed leaves which makes it a good choice for baby leaf production, too.

 Lukullus Dill (Anethum graveolens ‘Lukullus’) An early dill with strong aroma and flavor.
 This one was first developed in Germany, and is quite popular there.